Creamy, dreamy chocolate frosting shots…

 (Try the recipe as frosting for my Vegan Chocolate Cake)

 On a related note, I’ve been surprised how many people have been asking me the same question: Is chocolate vegan?

 Oh goodness, yes.
 Chocolate most definitely is vegan.

 If you learn just one thing from reading my blog, let it be that!

-The recipe can be keto, paleo, soy free, dairy free, and sugar free!
+The frosting recipe can be keto, paleo, soy free, dairy free, and sugar free!

-In the months since I first made this recipe, vegans and non-vegans, health-food-eaters and people who are used to “normal” desserts, have all gone completely crazy for this easy-to-make, smooth and rich chocolate frosting – It is highly recommended!!!
+In the months since I first made this recipe, vegans and non-vegans, health-food-eaters and people who are used to “normal” desserts, have all gone completely crazy for this easy-to-make, smooth and rich chocolate frosting.

 If you try the recipe, please feel free to tag me @ChocolateCoveredKatie on Instagram so I can see and like your photos!

 Chocolate Frosting Shots!

 - 1 can full-fat coconut milk or coconut cream